 Caracalla as a man doesn’t appear to have been eccentric or unusual.
 Although most ancient sources quickly point out just how ruthless and tyrannical he was.
 There is a strong possibility that Caracalla was mentally ill.
 The Roman god he prayed to the most was the god of health.
 According to some sources, he would become bitter and have a terrible temper.

-As an administrator, Caracalla was only average, though no more effective than any of the Severan dynasty Emperors.
+Caracalla was only average as an administrator, though no more effective than any of the Severan dynasty Emperors.
 Due to the steady leadership that was present under his father’s rule, Caracalla inherited talented and intelligent Roman minds as administrators.
 After he cleared the house of all those loyal to his brother Geta, he embarked on several building projects, most notably the Baths Of Caracalla in Rome.

 Baths of Caracalla